home-assistant/home-assistant.io/source/_components/unifi.markdown

   required: true
   default: None
 block_client:
-  description: Clients that can be blocked from the network
+  description: A list of Clients MAC Addresses that can be blocked from the network
   type: list
   required: false
   default: None